cloudposse/github-action-release-label-validator/README.md

 ## Introduction

 This is a GitHub Action to validate that only Pull Requests targeting the default branch can have the `major` label set.
-This is useful in combination with the [`release-drafter`](https://github.com/release-drafter/release-drafter) and the Cloud Posse [`release-branch-manager`](https://github.com/cloudposse/github-action-release-branch-manager) GitHub Actions.
+This is useful in combination with the [`release-drafter`](https://github.com/release-drafter/release-drafter) and the Cloud Posse [`release-branch-manager`](https://github.com/cloudposse/github-action-release-branch-manager) GitHub Actions,  to ensure the `major` label can only be assigned to Pull Requests created against the default branch, ensuring that significant changes are clearly identified and properly managed.